 Is my submission acceptable if my Turnitin similarity percentage is under a certain number?

 There is no threshold for an 'acceptable' Turnitin similarity index.
-Submissions are considered on a case by case basis and just because you have a low Turnitin score, doesn't mean that your submission would not be scrutinised to check for correct academic practice.
+Submissions are considered on a case-by-case basis and just because you have a low Turnitin score, doesn't mean that your submission would not be scrutinised to check for correct academic practice.

 Where can I get more support with my academic writing?

-If you feel you need more support with your academic writing or have questions about how to make sure your assessments are properly referenced (especially if you have already been issued with a penalty for Unfair Practice and want to avoid it happening again), there is information on training and resources available from Library Services.
+If you feel you need more support with your academic writing or have questions about how to make sure your assessments are properly referenced (especially if you have already been issued with a penalty for Academic Misconduct and want to avoid it happening again), there is

-What is the Committee of Enquiry (CoE)?
+What is the Academic Integrity Committee (AIC)?

 Your case may be forwarded straight to a committee for consideration if it's your alleged third offence or if otherwise deemed necessary, depending on the nature of the offence.